Ornamental fish businesses

 The Dragon Fish (Scleropages formosus) is also known as the Asian Arowana and is classified as an endangered species under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES Appendix I).

-The Dragon Fish Farm Registration Scheme sets out guidelines for the farming of Dragon Fish in Singapore and the pre-requisites and requirements for the farms on the scheme.
+The Dragon Fish Farm Registration Scheme [PDF, 296KB] sets out guidelines for the farming of Dragon Fish in Singapore and the pre-requisites and requirements for the farms on the scheme.
 All Dragon Fish farms in Singapore must be registered, and have proper documentation of farm production and sales.

 How to apply

-Complete information in the application form
+Complete information in the application form [PDF, 296KB]

 Submit the completed application form and necessary supporting documents (e.g. farm layout plans) via email to NParks_Industry@nparks.gov.sg.